 Someone began clapping in rhythm to the music of the ensemble then expounding its shtick onstage, and, as hoots and hollers of a syncopated nature began filling in the spaces between the beats, the outside line, and seemingly, the sidewalk and the whole of lower Main Street, began to sway.

 Transformation was afoot and, as we were soon to discover, a Louisiana cat and his Julliard School cohorts, a group called Jon Batiste & Stay Human, were at the root of the rapture.
-To refer to the sounds emanating from the small art gallery turned intimate concert venue as "genre-bending" would have been to understate the obvious.

 Their rendition of "St. James Infirmary," with its virtuoso tuba bass line, came straight out of the Vieux Carré, the French Quarter of New Orleans, with just a bit more "sass" than what probably first emerged from the "Storyville" neighborhood next door, the birthplace of Jazz.